Workshop Dates: October 18-20, 2019

 Participants will learn ways to cultivate mindfulness and cultural humility as they explore their own worldviews shaped by their reference group identities and their experiences of power, privilege, and marginalization.
-The impact of their worldviews on their overall well-being as well as the students, clients, research participants they serve, will be also be explored.
+The impact of their worldviews on their overall well-being as well as the students, clients, and research participants they serv, will be also be explored.

 On Day 3 of the workshop, facilitators will guide participants in creating a unique plan for their continued expansion of multicultural competence, based on several self-assessments offered during the workshop.

 At the end of the 3-day workshop participants will be able to:

 - Demonstrate the ability to practice mindfulness and cultural humility while analyzing their own processes related to multicultural competence, and while offering feedback to, and receiving feedback from facilitators and other participants.

 - Describe 4 ways in which to manage the challenges of maintaining cultural humility and mindfulness in work with clients, students, research participants, and others they serve.

 - Discuss the importance of multicultural competence in adherence to ethical principles and code of conduct for mental health professionals.